Logius-standaarden/OAuth-NL-profiel/Preface.md

 The Resource Server responds based on these decisions to the Client.
 The contents and protocol of the Resource Request and Resource Response are out of scope of this profile.

-## Usecase: Authorization code flow
+## Use case: Authorization code flow
 A Client wishes to send a request to an API, on behalf of the User.
 The API requires to have a trusted identification and *authorization* of the User, before providing the Service.
 A Client has pre-registered with the Authorization Endpoint and has been assigned a client_id.